 The interviewers are expecting you to provide succinct examples from your experience that describe the competencies they are looking for - like teamwork, leadership, customer service and any others that are needed for the specific role.

-Background Checks & Screening
+Amtrak Rail Background Checks And Screening

 Usually after the interview, and sometimes after the job offer, you will be required to undergo a thorough background check.
 This is looking for not only references from previous work, but also checking on your criminal and financial history.